Fortifying Fully Convolutional Generative Adversarial Networks for Image Super-Resolution Using Divergence Measures: Proposed Method

 As demonstrated in Figure \ref{fig:surge schematic}, $D$ has two main components: a sub-network called Repetitive Residual Discriminator Block $B$ and a classification head $H$.
 The structure of $B$ mostly follows $R$ as it contains $n_{D}$ residual blocks, each with two sub-blocks connected by an inter-sub-block skip connection.
 Maintaining near structural similarity between $G$ and $D$ enables the same input to likely have close embeddings in the learned feature space.
 Thus, $D$ can easily identify a deviation of $G(\mathbf{x})$ from $\mathbf{y}$ and improve $G$ through a more useful feedback.

-There are three key differences between $R$ and $B$. \textbf{(1)} $B$ uses LeakyReLU activation to prevent sparse or scattered gradients \cite{goodfellow2020generative}. \textbf{(2)} $B$ employs Pixel normalization \cite{karras2017progan}, as batch normalization is known to cause quality issues in a super-resolution task when used in $D$ \cite{batchnorm_problem, wang2018esrgan}. \textbf{(3)} The number of filters and the convolution kernel size are gradually increased over the residual blocks.
+There are three key differences between $R$ and $B$. \textbf{(1)} $B$ uses LeakyReLU activation to prevent sparse or scattered gradients \cite{goodfellow2020generative}. \textbf{(2)} $B$ employs Pixel normalization \cite{karras2017progan}, as batch normalization is known to cause quality issues in a super-resolution task when used in $D$ \cite{batchnorm_problem, wang2018esrgan}.
+Furthermore, the specific WGAN-GP nature of our training regime prohibits the discriminator from using batch normalization. \textbf{(3)} The number of filters and the convolution kernel size are gradually increased over the residual blocks.
 This not only improves the balanced capture of low-level and high-level information but also prevents over-fitting by removing bias to a particular kernel size.

 The classification head $H$ first performs an adaptive average pooling on the output of $B$.
 The pooled features are then flattened and passed through dense layers with LeakyReLU activation.
-The final dense layer maps the features to a single node and applies Sigmoid activation on the logit to find the probability of the input being HR ground truth.
+The final dense layer maps the features to a single node but does not apply a non-linear activation to it, respecting a typical WGAN-GP strategy.